Slow Cooker Steel Cut Oats made with quick steel cut oats, berries, bananas, maple syrup, and nuts are an easy, high-fiber breakfast!

 Slow Cooker Steel Cut Oats

 The slow cooker is a great vessel for making oatmeal for brunch, meal prep, or feeding a crowd.
 I load up the oats with lots of fruit and a little maple syrup to sweeten them and top them with chopped nuts.
 I tested this recipe with quick- cooking steel cut oats, which I loved in these savory oats.
 You can also make Instant Pot Steel Cut Oats.
+This can easily be made gluten-free.

 This healthy breakfast is not only high in fiber, but it’s also delicious.
 Steel cut oats are processed less than old fashioned and quick-cooking oats, so they have the most fiber and protein.
 Plus, one of my favorite ways to boost the protein content is to add egg whites – you can’t taste them, and they don’t change the texture.
 Win, win!
+If you want to omit the egg whites, that’s perfectly fine too.

-Slow Cooker Steel Cut Oats Ingredients
+Slow Cooker Steel Cut Oatmeal Ingredients

 - Oats: I used Bob’s Red Mill Quick-Cooking Steel Cut Oats.
 If you use regular steel cut oats, you’ll need to cook them longer.
+Check labels for gluten-free.

 - Maple Syrup for sweetener.